Gorgeous Smiles Dental

 There are three main types of root canals: anterior, premolar, and molar.

-Premolar root canals are performed on the teeth between the front and back teeth and usually have one or two canals to treat.
+Premolar root canals are done in teeth between the front and back ones, usually with one or two roots to treat.

-Molar root canals are performed on the back teeth and can have up to four canals to treat.
-Molar root canals are typically the most complex and time-consuming type.
+Molar root canals are back teeth that have up to four channels for treatment.
+Molar root canals are usually the most difficult and time-consuming ones.

 Is Dental Root Canal Treatment Painful?